-Policies may be cancelled manually at the client's request, or automatically if the policy is too far in arrears.
+Policies may either be cancelled manually by a team member, or automatically by the system if the policy is too far in arrears.

 Account prerequisites: